Safe0x/Safe0x/README.md

 Our trusted family members, friends or lawyers can access our safe, they will be able to access our valuable assets.

 In today’s world, we keep our digital assets in one or multiple devices/websites.
-With the help of 2FA, Password management softwares and hardware wallets we can keep our digital assets secured.
+With the help of 2FA, password management software and hardware wallets we can keep our digital assets secure.

 # Motivation
 What happens to our digital wealth when we can’t access it because of death, lack of connectivity, security or any other reason?